Cursor

 avc init --skills cursorWhat gets written

-Section titled “What gets written”.cursor/├── mcp.json ← MCP server registration└── rules/ └── avc.mdc ← Instructions on when to use AVC toolsThe mcp.json:
+Section titled “What gets written”.cursor/├── mcp.json ← MCP server registration└── rules/ └── avc.mdc ← Instructions on when to use AVC toolsThe project-level .cursor/mcp.json keeps the AVC server scoped to this project rather than registered for every project you open in Cursor:

 Workflow